Prince Harry Landed A Part In An Upcoming Netflix Special

 Despite moving to California and appearing in TV shows, the royal couple haven't shed their old pursuits for Hollywood life just yet.
 One of their first Los Angeles outings was with Project Angel Food to deliver food to local families in need during the coronavirus pandemic.

-"Thomas and Friends: The Royal Engine" and will land on Netflix in the U.S. on May 1 and Channel 5′s “Milkshake” strand in the U.K. the next day.
+"Thomas and Friends: The Royal Engine" and will land on Netflix in the U.S. on May 1 and Channel 5′s “Milkshake” strand in the U.K. The special will broadcast in Canada and Australia later in the month.

 Advertisement